Can Chickens Eat Tomatoes? All You Need to Know!

 Chickens should not eat moldy tomatoes because they may cause severe health issues.
 Moldy food contains various toxins, like mycotoxins, produced by mold fungi.

-This rule applies to all types of vegetables and fruits.
+This rule applies to many vegetables and fruits.
 Whether that is a moldy fruit, vegetable, or bread, all are dangerous for a chicken’s health.

 These mycotoxins are toxic materials that are present in food because of mold.
 Aflatoxins are highly toxic and suppress the immune system, which may lead to the death of flocks.